Events & Activities for Disabled & Special Needs Visitors to Florida

 But he felt the city could do more.
-So he joined the Miami Beach Disability Access Committee and a few years later he created Ability Explosion a series of events held in October and designed to foster more acceptance and accessibility toward all disabilities.
+So he joined the Miami Beach Disability Access Committee and a few years later created Ability Explosion, a series of events held in October and designed to foster more acceptance and accessibility toward all disabilities.

-Whether visitors are looking to fish snorkel paddle in a kayak or just relax in the islands of Key Largo Capt.
+Whether visitors are looking to fish, snorkel, paddle in a kayak, or just relax in the islands of Key Largo, Capt.
 Michael “Mick” Nealy will figure out a way to make it happen.
-The longtime captain fit a 28-foot pontoon boat with a special lift and goes out of his way to accommodate special requests on his Tranquil Adventures fishing charters and eco-tours.
+The longtime captain ourfitted a 28-foot pontoon boat with a special lift, and goes out of his way to accommodate special requests on his Tranquil Adventures fishing charters and eco-tours.

-Those who prefer to be with the fish might enjoy Island Dolphin Care a “dolphin therapy” adventure designed for children with special needs and wounded veterans.
-Programs range from half-day educational tours to five-day camps and they are intended to help children adults and families with developmental and physical disabilities emotional challenges and illnesses find solace and stimulation through interaction with dolphins known for their gentleness and intelligence.
+Those who prefer to be with the fish might enjoy Island Dolphin Care, a “dolphin therapy” adventure designed for children with special needs and wounded veterans.
+Programs range from half-day educational tours to five-day camps.
+They are intended to help children, adults and families with developmental and physical disabilities, emotional challenges, and illnesses find solace and stimulation through interaction with dolphins, known for their gentleness and intelligence.

 One of the biggest Florida events of the year for children and adults with physical or intellectual challenges is the springtime (usually in March) Boating and Beach Bash for People with Disabilities.
-Boca Raton’s beautiful Spanish River Park and Intercoastal Waterway set a peaceful backdrop to a flotilla of private yachts which families may ride for free.
-The event organizers also provide a free BBQ lunch a therapy animal area a fun kids’ zone and bands featuring musicians with disabilities play all day.
+Boca Raton’s beautiful Spanish River Park and Intercoastal Waterway set a peaceful backdrop to a flotilla of private yachts, which families may ride for free.
+The event organizers also provide a free BBQ lunch, a therapy animal area and a fun kids’ zone, and bands featuring musicians with disabilities play all day.

 Getting around on both street and sand